nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## <a name="data-features"></a>2.
 Data Features

 ### <a name="fill-sample-data"></a>2.1 Fill Sample Data: `fill`
-If no data present, fills it with sample data.
+Fills the program with sample data if no data is already present.
 Otherwise, throws an error message.

+*Note: As this is a mass operation, it might take a couple of seconds to complete.*

 ### <a name="purge-all-data"></a>2.2 Purge all Data: `purge`
 Clears all data in PE.
 This can be used to delete pre-existing sample data or existing user data.